-You have a TV show that you always love to watch on Thursday nights.
-Your husband wants to watch a DVD on the TV, but you don't want to miss the show that you always watch.
-You want him to watch the DVD on his computer instead, so you say:
+You have a TV show that you love to watch on Thursday nights.
+Your husband wants to watch a DVD, but you don't want to miss your favorite show.
+You say this to get him to watch the DVD on his computer instead.

 My show is coming on at ten.